gidixi/poc-microservice/README.md

 npm run dev
 ```

-Ensure the microservices are running via `docker-compose` and that a gRPC-Web proxy (e.g. `grpcwebproxy`) is forwarding requests to the dispatcher on port 8080.
+When running locally, ensure a gRPC-Web proxy (e.g. `grpcwebproxy`) forwards requests to the dispatcher on port `8080`.